 Making the Most of Search Volatility

-No matter how powerful the SEMrush Sensor platform is and what data it shares with SEO professionals, it does not and cannot reveal the underlying causes of volatility in search categories.
+No matter how powerful the SEMrush Sensor platform (https www semrush com sensor) is and what data it shares with SEO professionals, it does not and cannot reveal the underlying causes of volatility in search categories.
 SEO teams must employ best practices – coupled with a bit of patience – to make the most of their efforts if volatility is experienced.
 SEO strategies should focus on: